retrohacking/retrohacking.github.io/_posts/2022-09-11-anya-gacha.md

 - **The flag is guaranteed with 1000 wishes**

-If we click on the button we spend 10 credits to get this image:
+If we click on the button we pay 10 credits to get this image:

 ![](/img/anyagacha/2-image2.png)